Texas A&M University–Victoria: Campus

-The campus of A&M-Victoria is located in Victoria, which is part of the Texas Coastal Bend region.
+The campus of A&M–Victoria is located in Victoria, which is part of the Texas Coastal Bend region.
 It is approximately 30 miles (48 km) from the Gulf of Mexico.
 The university is nearly equidistant by about 125 miles (201 km) from the cities of Houston, San Antonio and Austin.
 The Victoria campus consists of about 20 acres (81,000 m2) of land.

 The Victoria campus shares some of its facilities with Victoria College.
 This includes a bookstore/student center, a three-story library with more than 185,000 items in their collection and a fitness center that includes a gym and weight room.

 UHV Katy

-For years, the University of Houston-Victoria offered classes in Cinco Ranch, Sugar Land and Katy.
-Eventually a whole floor was used by the university in a different shared building with the University of Houston, north of I-10 and off Grand Parkway US 99.
+For years, the University of Houston–Victoria offered classes in Cinco Ranch, Sugar Land and Katy.
+Eventually a whole floor was used by the university in a different shared building with the University of Houston, north of I-10 and off TX-99 (Grand Parkway).
 The University of Houston–Victoria opened the Katy teaching center in University Park, in a new building.
 After the transfer to the Texas A&M University System, it was announced that UHV Katy would discontinue operations in Fall 2026, with the University of Houston System absorbing the existing facility.